Get Tech Tips

-It's been a long day for me, lot’s of training prep, a bunch of little fires and errands to stomp out and I still didn't get my article for the day written.
-I look up at Sam and say “You can write my article today” to which he smirks and says –
+It's been a long day for me, lots of training prep, a bunch of little fires, and errands to stomp out, and I still didn't get my article for the day written.
+I look up at Sam and say, “You can write my article today.”
+He smirks and says:

 Now, let's pause quickly and take a peek inside our business (Kalos Services).
 There is a lot of sarcasm around here, A LOT!

-We know one another well on account of the fact that many of us are related one way or another.
+We know one another well because many of us are related one way or another.
 Many of us have been friends or acquaintances long before we ever worked together.
-I knew Sam when I was a punk kid and he was just a baby, riding around the country with his parents and many siblings in a converted school bus turned into a hippy/evangelical Christian family house on wheels.
+I knew Sam when I was a punk kid, and he was just a baby riding around the country with his parents and many siblings in a converted school bus turned into a hippy/evangelical Christian family house on wheels.

-Fast forward a few decades and his sister married my brother.
+Fast forward a few decades, his sister married my brother.

-Sam is like my brother Nathan and my brothers-in-law Bert and Dan (Who also work here) in that they don't shy away from making fun of me (or one another) to my face or behind my back.
-When Sam said that today's article should be on perseverance I thought he was ripping me… Turns out he was serious.
+Sam is like my brother Nathan and my brothers-in-law Bert and Dan (who also work here) in that they don't shy away from making fun of me (or one another) to my face or behind my back.
+When Sam said that today's article should be on perseverance, I thought he was ribbing me.
+It turns out he was serious.

 He scooted his chair in a bit closer and gave me some sincere examples of times newer techs (and even more experienced techs) gave up too quickly rather than seeing a problem through.